 From around 800BC, the Phoenician traders started to establish colonies all around the Mediterranean.
 They came from the eastern Mediterranean coast, the area that is now Lebanon and Israel, and influenced the jewelry making of the Greeks and Etruscans.
 The Phoenicians were the connecting element between the long traditions of Egypt and Mesopotamia and the ‘new’ civilisations in Greece and Italy.

 Intaglios and Cameos originated in ancient Greece where glyptography was perfected to an art form.
 The Greeks, like every other civilisation up until then, used stones that could be worked easily with the abrasives at hand and yet were hard enough to withstand the hardships of normal daily wear and tear.
-The most common abrasive in those times was quartz sand which was readily available and was used to polish cryptocrystalline quartz like agate and carnelian and softer materials like lapis lazuli.
+The most common abrasive in those times was quartz sand which was readily available and was used to polish cryptocrystalline quartz such as agate and carnelian and softer materials like lapis lazuli.

 One ancient culture that has left us splendid proof of their gold working skills were the Etruscans.
 From the 8th century BC and on, this civilisation perfected gold working techniques that were clearly influenced by the Greek cultures.
 The fine detail of the Etruscan jewelry is of the highest quality and they used many colored stones.
 The Etruscan style was adopted by the Romans and formed the basis for Roman art and jewelry.
 One of the characteristics that the Romans adopted from the Etruscans was the love of precious stones in their jewelry.